Skip Navigation

 Medical Student Research Mentorship Program

-Application for CR-PM&R Medical Student Mentorship Program for academic year 2024-2025 opens on April 1, 2024.
-Interested applicants must complete the application by May 5, 2024 (11:59 p.m.
+Application for CMC/CR-PM&R MSRMP for academic year 2026-2027 opens on April 1, 2026.
+Interested applicants must complete the application by May 3, 2026 (11:59 p.m.
 EST):

 Requirements:

-1. All participants will need to complete Collaborative Institutional Training (CITI) Program training program to maintain compliance with the Atrium Health Institutional Review Board (IRB). *** CITI Program training is offered at most educational institutions.
+1. All participants will need to complete the Collaborative Institutional Training (CITI) Program training program to maintain compliance with the Atrium Health Institutional Review Board (IRB). *** CITI Program training is offered at most educational institutions.
 The following CITI Training certificates must be submitted prior to starting the program:

 a.
 Biomedical OR Social and Behavioral Research